Alt Går Bra

 About

 Alt Går Bra was founded by Agnes Nedregård and Branko Boero Imwinkelried in 2015.
-Run by the duo, Alt Går Bra is conceived as an art collective, exploring ways of organizing and working with others while transgressing borders between artist-run and institutional, art production and dissemination, artistic practice and art theory.
+Run by the duo, Alt Går Bra is conceived as an art collective with an infrastructural practice--exploring ways of organizing and working with others while transgressing borders between artist-run and institutional, art production and dissemination, artistic practice and art theory.

 With roots in the opposite poles of the earth, South America and Scandinavia, Alt Går Bra interweaves situated latitudes into long-term and process-based projects.